Adjust

 The power of the will does not extend to making opposites exist at the same time.

-The reason why we love those who are straightforward is that they make known the truth, and the knowledge of the truth, considered in itself, is a desirable thing.
+The reason why we love those who are straightforward is that they make known the truth.

 Wherefore, any good or evil, done to the member of a society, redounds on the whole society: thus, who hurts the hand, hurts the man.